CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](https://i.imgur.com/xthTnYn.png)

 We recommend that the Tomcat application server has been stopped before continuing.
-Additionally, ensure that component installation including installation of Java Runtime Environment, Tomcat and a Database (MySQL, SQL Server or Oracle) has been completed before continuing.
+Additionally, ensure that component installation including installation of a [Java Runtime Environment](https://cis-cat-pro-dashboard.readthedocs.io/en/stable/source/Dashboard%20Deployment%20Guide%20for%20Windows/#introduction) (or JRE equivalent), Apache Tomcat and a Database (MySQL, SQL Server or Oracle) has been completed before continuing.

 Execute the CIS-CAT Pro Dashboard Installer (`CIS-CAT_Pro_Dashboard_Installer-x64.exe` in this example).